Zizzs/js-jimmy-pizza/README.md

 ## Known Bugs

-_Bug 1: Choosing multiple pizzas of the same type with NO toppings will result in a clog within the pizzaObject, giving it multiple values for both Size and Sauce._
+_Bug 1: <s>Choosing multiple pizzas of the same type with NO toppings will result in a clog within the pizzaObject, giving it multiple values for both Size and Sauce.</s> **FIXED**_

 _Bug 2: Navbar links disappear when the window is too small.
 (Around 900px)_